weilingx46/workshop-ws-4-12-css-uikit-semanticui/README.md

 ### CS 52, Spring 2018

+## Overview
+In this tutorial, we're going to use UiKit to easily build a classy landing page.
+We mimic the Dartmouth homepage - by the end of the tutorial, you'll have a landing page that looks something like the following:

+We'll be implementing the following components:
+- [ ] A nicely formatted header and navbar
+- [ ] A grid layout for your webpage
+- [ ] An autoplaying slideshow with responsive navigation buttons
+- [ ] (Chris) insert something about Scrollspy

 ## Getting Started!

 To begin, start by going to this [Github repo](https://github.com/dartmouth-cs52-18S/workshop-ws-4-12-css-uikit-semanticui) and `forking` it to your account.